July 05, 2024 by Bojana Krstic

 As you can see, social media defamation usually comes in the form of false information, exaggerating the truth, taking things out of context, and sometimes blatantly lying.

 Do note that defamation on social media isn’t always purposefully done to harm someone’s reputation.
-Sometimes the person posting isn’t even aware that they are committing defamation.
+Sometimes, the person posting isn’t even aware that they are committing defamation.

 But what do you do when someone slanders you on social media?

-Can You Sue Someone For Slander On Social Media?
+Can You Sue Someone for Slander on Social Media?

 Yes, you can sue someone for slander on social media, but proving the case can be very challenging at times as you will need a lot of evidence and backup from your lawyers.